Evaluation of Surrogate Endpoints Based on Meta-Analysis with Surrogate Indices: Inference About Trial-Level Surrogacy of the Estimated Surrogate Index

 where $R_N = o_P(N^{-1 / 2})$.
 In addition, assume $P_0 \left\{ IC^{g_N}(P_0) - IC^{g_0}(P_0) \right\}^2 = o_P(1)$ and $IC^{g_N}(P_0)$ is an element of a $P_0$-Donsker class with probability tending to 1.
 Then,

-and thus $N^{1 / 2} \left\{ \Hat{\Psi}^{g_N}(P_N) - \Psi^{g_N}(P_0) \right\}$ is asymptotically normally distributed with mean zero and variance $\sigma^2 = P_0 IC^{g_0}(P_0)^2$. \end{theorem} For every specific application with data-adaptive target parameters, one has to show that the conditions of this theorem hold.
-This is easy for data-adaptive target parameters that are means of a data-adaptively determined function of the data; however, verifying these conditions is difficult for more general data-adaptive target parameters.
-In the next subsection, we specialize Theorem \ref{theorem:asymptotic-linearity-data-adaptive-estimand} to the setting where the data-adaptive target parameter can be defined as the solution to an estimating equation without nuisance parameters.
-The value of the more specialized theorem is that the corresponding conditions are easier to verify in practice and that it contains a bootstrap result.
+and thus $N^{1 / 2} \left\{ \Hat{\Psi}^{g_N}(\mathbb{P}_N) - \Psi^{g_N}(P_0) \right\}$ is asymptotically normally distributed with mean zero and variance $\sigma^2 = P_0 IC^{g_0}(P_0)^2$. \end{theorem} In each specific application with data-adaptive target parameters, one must verify that the conditions of this theorem hold.
+This is straightforward when the target parameter is a mean of a data-adaptively determined function as then $R_N = 0$, but it is more difficult for general data-adaptive target parameters.
+Theorem \ref{theorem:bootstrap-for-data-adaptive-estimands} in Appendix \ref{appendix:discussion-conditions-theorem-bootstrap-for-data-adaptive-estimands} specializes Theorem \ref{theorem:asymptotic-linearity-data-adaptive-estimand} to parameters defined as solutions to estimating equations without nuisance parameters.
+The resulting conditions are easier to verify in practice and, moreover, Theorem \ref{theorem:bootstrap-for-data-adaptive-estimands} includes a bootstrap result.